yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/dml_delete.md

 ## Synopsis

-`DELETE` command removes rows that meet certain conditions, and when conditions are not provided in WHERE clause, all rows are deleted.
+Use the `DELETE` statement to remove rows that meet certain conditions, and when conditions are not provided in WHERE clause, all rows are deleted.
 DELETE outputs the number of rows that are being deleted.

 ## Syntax